ClusterHQ/flocker/docs/supported/index.rst

 Running Flocker in Containers
 =============================

-It is possible to run Flocker in a container as an experimental configuration, click here to learn more:
+It is possible to run Flocker in a container as an experimental configuration, click :ref:`here <flocker-containers>` to learn more.

 .. toctree::
-   :maxdepth: 1
+   :hidden:

    flockercontainers